Flexible Vertical Federated Learning with Heterogeneous Parties: Experiments

 In Table~\ref{acc.table} we show the time units it takes to reach a target test accuracy.
 For the MOSEI dataset, we let the target be $0.65$ Mean Absolute Error (MAE), a common measure of performance for the dataset.
-We can see that for the MOSEI dataset, Flex-VFL and VAFL perform similarly when communication latency is low.
-However, as communication latency increases, Flex-VFL is able to reach the target MAE $2\times$ as fast as Sync-Min-VFL, $4\times$ as fast as VAFL, and $7\times$ as fast as P-BCD.
+We can see that for the MOSEI dataset, P-BCD and VAFL perform best when communication latency is low.
+However, as communication latency increases, Flex-VFL is able to reach the target MAE twice as fast as Sync-Min-VFL and P-BCD, and four times as fast as VAFL.
 For the ImageNet100 dataset, the target is set to $60\%$ top-$5$ accuracy.
 In this case, P-BCD performs well when communication latency is low.
 As the communication latency increases however, Flex-VFL overtakes P-BCD, benefiting from local iterations saving on overall communication.
 Finally, for the ModelNet40 dataset, the target is set to $70\%$.
 Here, Flex-VFL always performs better than the other algorithms, regardless of communication latency.
-In our experiments with ModelNet40, there are a larger number of parties than the other dataset, making the heterogeneity of party operating speeds have a greater effect on time to target accuracies.
-The chosen distribution of party operating speeds heavily favors flexible algorithms, thus Sync-VFL and P-BCD perform very poorly.
+In our experiments with ModelNet40, there are a larger number of parties than in the other datasets.
+This causes the heterogeneity of party operating speeds to have a greater effect on time-to-target accuracy.
+With the chosen distribution of party operating speeds, Flex-VFL reaches a target accuracy up to four times as fast than other VFL algorithms.
 In the next subsection, we consider how different operating speed distributions can affect performance of each VFL algorithm.